WebAssembly/spec/proposals/js-string-builtins/Overview.md

 ## Function builtins

 Function builtins are an instance of `WebAssembly.Function` and have a function type.
-One conceptualization is that they are a WebAssembly function on the outside and a JavaScript function on the inside.
+They are conceptually a WebAssembly function on the outside and a JavaScript function on the inside.
 This combination allows efficient adaptation of primitives.

 Their behavior would be defined using algorithmic steps similar to the WebIDL or EcmaScript standards.
 If possible, we could define them using equivalent JavaScript source code to emphasize that these do not provide any new abilities.